Overview of Payroll Taxes in the United States

 Understanding payroll taxes in the United States is essential for both small business owners and larger enterprises.
 These taxes encompass various obligations, including income tax withholding, Social Security contributions, and Medicare taxes.
 Navigating the complexities of payroll taxes can be challenging, with potential risks such as penalties for non-compliance and strained employee relations.
 This article aims to clarify key aspects of payroll taxes, including calculations, deadlines, and filing procedures, to help you maintain compliance and foster a positive workplace environment.
 It's important to note that tax laws and requirements may vary based on factors like location, income, and business size.

-1 October - 30 September is the 12-month accounting period that businesses in The United States use for financial and tax reporting purposes.
+1 October - 30 September is the 12-month fiscal year period that businesses in The United States use for financial and tax reporting purposes.

 The payroll cycle in The United States is usually bi-weekly, with employees being paid every other week.